LBNL-ETA/opticalc/README.md

 spectral averages summaries.

-Opticalc attempts to abstract away the peculiarities of pywincalc, as well as add in some helpful dataclasses and Enums to describe the type of data needed to calculate integrated spectral averages summaries.
-These foundational dataclasses are stored in a separate library so they can be accessed directly by other libraries and applications, like Opticalc, CheckertoolV2, and the IGSDBv2: https://github.com/LBNL-ETA/py_igsdb_base_data.
+Opticalc attempts to abstract away the peculiarities of pywincalc, as well as use standard dataclasses and Enums to describe the type of data needed to calculate integrated spectral averages summaries.
+These foundational dataclasses and Enums are stored in a separate library so they can be accessed directly by other libraries and applications, like Opticalc, CheckertoolV2, and the IGSDBv2: https://github.com/LBNL-ETA/py_igsdb_base_data.

+Here's a simple illustration of the relationship between these application and libraries:

 ![Image of the relationship betweeo Optical and related python libraries](resources/library-diagram.png)